 Getting here.
 Burlington is located in northern Vermont about a three-hour drive from Boston or Northampton, and about a two-hour drive south from Montreal.
 There are regular bus connections to major nearby cities.
 Coming from further away, you can fly directly into the Burlington International Airport from about a dozen other cities.
 The airport is about 20 minutes out of town.
 Let us know when you're arriving ahead of time, and we'll do our best to arrange for someone to pick you up.

 Questions?
 Email the organizer, Jonathan Lilly, at email@example.com.

-Cancellation / Refund Policy: After registration, $100 of your registration payment becomes a non-refundable deposit.
-If you cancel before July 5, your registration payment minus $100 will be refunded.
+Cancellation Policy: After registration, $100 of your registration payment, or $50 for half-time, becomes a non-refundable deposit.
+If you cancel before July 5, your registration payment minus that deposit will be refunded.
 After July 5, two weeks before the start of the retreat, no refunds are possible.

 You can register online now at Brown Paper Tickets.

 Sign up to be informed of similar events in the future.